-I know I just published a post showing you how I used two household items to refinish scratched wood, and even after I removed the scratches I still wasn’t happy with the piece.
-The desk I used for the post looked better after I removed the scratches, but the color just didn’t match the rest of my decor (or my style).
+I know I just published a post showing you how I used two household items to refinish scratched wood, but even after I removed the scratches I still wasn’t happy with the antique desk.
 I tossed around the idea of completely stripping the wood, but it made me tired just thinking about it.
 I know, that might sound silly, because I love to refinish and paint furniture.
-Y’all, this piece is old and has a lot of layers of stain and polyurethane and I knew it might take me days to completely strip it.
-Just when I was about to give up on the idea of refinishing the desk, I got a tip from a buddy on Instagram on how to strip furniture the easy way with minimal sanding.
+Just when I was about to give up on the idea of refinishing the desk, I got a tip from a friend on Instagram on how to strip furniture the easy way with minimal sanding.
 Let me tell you friends, this is a game changer.

 I’ve been stripping furniture for years, and to be honest, it’s not my favorite thing to do.
 It’s labor intensive and time consuming and takes forever to strip all the paint, stain and polyurethane.

-Like I said earlier I was about to give up on my plans to do anything else to this desk due to, well, my desire for a quick fix.
+Like I said earlier I was about to give up on my plans to refinish this desk due to, well, my desire for a quick fix.
 Let me show you what it looked like.

 It’s a solid wood antique table with a cherry finish.
 I love the style of the desk, but I don’t like the red finish.
 My choices were simple; paint it, leave it, or strip it.